 A real estate transaction is perhaps the single largest financial decision most people make.
 Both parties have a lot at stake.
 Not just money, but also time, emotion and energy.
 It does not need to be, but sometimes becomes a grueling affair.
 It’s a shame how many transactions are proposed by parties ill-equipped to complete them or by agents not competent to manage them.

 In a balanced market, a buyer should not make an offer on a home without having first completed, among other things, thorough vetting with a lender.
 The only conditions to your loan approval should be property centric and/or last minute verifications.
 Don’t assume you will arrange financing after you have a contract.
 Don’t expect to have 30+ days of due diligence to get your loan in order.
-A good lender like David Nishan at McLean Mortgage can complete their work much sooner than that.
+A good lender like can complete their work much sooner than that.
 It is in everyone’s interest that a buyer be prepared.

 In fact there seems to be a misconception, that your loan must reach final approval within the Due Diligence Period.
 That simply isn't true.
 Oh, in a down market you may as well ask for enough time for final approval, but it’s not necessarily the intent of Due Diligence.
 Again, it’s a shared risk environment.
 What you actually need is to be able to make an informed decision about your ability to complete the transaction on or before your Due Diligence date.
 If you have provided the information they required your lender can surely provide you with ample comfort that your loan will be approved before they can actually provide final approval.